CDCgov/eMKF/README.md

 This project contains the SAS code to implement the **enhanced Modified Kalman Filter (eMKF)**.
 The enhanced MKF procedure enables production of model-based estimates for small populations where direct estimates may lack precision, improving the availability of data for assessing and monitoring health disparities.
 The enhanced MKF procedure and macro build on the earlier Modified Kalman Filter procedure (Setodji, Lockwood, McCaffrey, Elliott & Adams, 2011) to accommodate nonlinear time trends, irregularly spaced time points, and random sampling variances for the underlying population subgroup means, rates, or proportions.
 Bayesian estimation in the eMKF macro is implemented adaptably and transparently using PROC MCMC and related SAS 9.4 procedures.
 Model averaging in the eMKF macro uses a Bayesian mixture prior approach, and renders predictions more robust to polynomial trend misspecification.
 Various other features in the eMKF macro also improve its functionality, flexibility, and usability relative to the earlier macro; an outline of these improvements is included below.

-This project contains the SAS macro to implement the eMKF, emkf_macro.sas, along with several examples of SAS code to implement the eMKF macro [Testing-and-implementation] with some sample data sets [Sample-data-files].
+This project contains the SAS macro to implement the eMKF, [emkf_macro.sas](emkf_macro.sas), along with several examples of SAS code to implement the eMKF macro in the [Testing-and-implementation](Testing-and-implementation) folder, with some sample data sets included in [Sample-data-files](Sample-data-files).
 All data included here are public-use and/or simulated data.

 ### Requires